 You find that guy.
 He’s great – perfect, even – except for the fact he talks crap about your parents.
 ‘But he’s perfect in every other way – I just wish he didn’t talk about my parents like that – it’s disrespectful to me.’

-But that woman with self worth: if she has to swipe left twenty times before finding one that is worth holding onto, she will.
-She may come across a guy who is a sex God in bed but treats her like she’s property, or she may find a successful and established man but has been married over three times.
+But that woman with self worth: if she has to swipe left twenty times before finding one that is worth holding onto, and suits her, she will.
 She isn’t going to settle for one aspect out of the two.
 She believes there is a balance of the perfect man out there – she just has enough self worth to wait to find it.

 Ultimately, when I say every woman with self worth will have more successful relationships, it’s because she knows she is worthy of every good quality in a relationship.
 Even if that means having more patience, spending more time just dating rather than settling in a mediocre relationship because it’s convenient.
 Or she is utilizing the time being single in order to figure out what she truly wants and deserves out of every prospect that comes her way.